How Facility Managers Can Solve Challenges Through FM Software

-Through collaboration with HR as well as building healthy relationships with the employees, the FM has the ability to determine how to create the inspiring work space that provides every employee the tools they need for maximized productivity.
-Space management software provides the FM with the tools and real-time knowledge to not only know how the space is being utilized, but with the floor plan capability to adapt and make changes where necessary.
+Through collaboration with HR as well as building healthy relationships with the employees, the facilities manager has the ability to determine how to create the inspiring work space that provides every employee the tools they need for maximized productivity.
+Space management software provides the facilities manager with the tools and real-time knowledge to not only know how the space is being utilized, but with the floor plan capability to adapt and make changes where necessary.
 For those companies that have adopted a mobile environment, both in and out of the office, room reservation software (and mobile apps) allows employees to reserve meeting rooms, collaborative spaces, as well as quiet desks.
 And with a cloud-based system, this can be done anywhere, anytime.
 Need to place a work order?
 Recent studies indicate that the number of work orders more than doubled once an online maintenance software system was installed.
 This staggering number is a perfect example of how, given the proper, easy to use tools, employees will utilize them.
 Users have the capability of checking availability of services as well as the status of their requests.
 And since these tools are cloud-based, every user can feel confident the information they are receiving is up-to-date, ensuring the entire organization runs efficiently.

 Aside from employee cost, the space your organization occupies is one of the largest portions of a company’s total annual costs.
 Therefore, managing the space you occupy and ensuring every inch is properly utilized is one of the best uses of your efforts.
 With a space management system, you can visualize usage and vacancies, calculate efficiency and effectively develop relocation plans and implement employee moves to save both time and money.
 Should it be determined that your current space is inefficient, the data you have gathered from your space management software will aid you in determining exactly what you need out of a new space.
 Couple this with a move management software system and you can plan exactly how much space you need to ensure no assets are wasted.
 This data and planning eliminates the information roadblock often found amongst varying departments, allowing each to plan their portion of the spatial move.

 With the shift in workplace thinking, facility managers find themselves strategizing the efficiency and productivity of every aspect of their organisation.
-Key to every business' development and success is creating and operating a facility that supports innovation, employee satisfaction, productivity and favourable public perception.
+Key to every business’ development and success is creating and operating a facility that supports innovation, employee satisfaction, productivity and favourable public perception.
 The facility manager is central in this development, with both short and long term value of equal importance.
-Today's FM must develop strategies and processes built around the certainty that customer/worker demands, as well as technology and functionality, will change dramatically over time.
-With this in mind, many facility managers and their organisations are adopting FM software solutions designed specifically for their needs, with the knowledge that these systems will serve and grow with their ever-changing challenges.
+Today’s facilities manager must develop strategies and processes built around the certainty that customer/worker demands, as well as technology and functionality, will change dramatically over time.
+With this in mind, many facility managers and their organisations are adopting facilities management software solutions designed specifically for their needs, with the knowledge that these systems will serve and grow with their ever-changing challenges.

 Editor’s Note: This blog post was originally published in March 2014 and has been updated for accuracy and relevance